Nandanam metro station: Orange Line

 In February 2021, Chennai Metro Rail Limited (CMRL) invited bids for the construction of this Panagal Park metro station situated on the underground section stretching from Kodambakkam Flyover to Boat Club, which also forms a part of Corridor 4 under Phase 2 of the Chennai Metro network.

-Apart from this metro station, this package includes four other stations, namely Kodambakkam Flyover, Kodambakkam, Panagal Park, and Boat Club.
-The group of bidders participated in this package as well, namely ITD Cementation India Ltd., Larsen & Toubro (L&T), Gulermak, Shanghai Tunnel Engineering Co.
+Apart from this metro station, this package included four other stations: Kodambakkam Flyover, Kodambakkam, Panagal Park, and Boat Club.
+A group of bidders participated in this package as well, including ITD Cementation India Ltd., Larsen & Toubro, Gulermak, Shanghai Tunnel Engineering Co.
 Ltd. (STEC), and a joint venture of J Kumar Infraprojects–Patel Infrastructure.

-Upon evaluation, ITD Cementation India Ltd., submitted the most favorable bid in both technical and financial terms and was consequently awarded the contract.
+Upon evaluation, ITD Cementation India Ltd. submitted the most favorable bid in both technical and financial terms and was consequently awarded the contract.
 They commenced underground construction in accordance with the approved execution framework, marking another milestone in the progress of Corridor 4.